Skip to Content

 Everything You Need to Know About Tailoring Your Clothes

-Alterations are the single most important element in dressing well.
+Alterations are the single most crucial element in dressing well.

 Think of the most stylish woman you know.